You must be prompt and consistent when addressing ineffective employee behavior.

 Outline in chronological order the specific issues and meetings you have had to try and correct them.

-Give the employee a list of behaviors you find unacceptable.
+Give the person a list of ineffective employee behavior you find unacceptable.
 Give them actions to get back on track and include a time frame by which the employee must make improvement.
 The time frame typically should be weeks not months or years.

 State in writing that if the issue is not resolved it can result in further disciplinary actions up to and including termination of employment.